Ford Edge: HySeries concept

-A concept of the Ford Edge with HySeries Drive was shown at the 2007 Washington Auto Show.
+A concept version of the Ford Edge with HySeries Drive was shown at the 2007 Washington Auto Show.
 This was a hybrid electric vehicle that used hydrogen fuel along with plug-in charging of its lithium-ion battery pack, for a combined range over 320 km.
 The HySeries system was introduced in the Ford Airstream concept from the 2007 Detroit Auto Show.

-Ford also planned to produce a gasoline-electric hybrid version of the Edge, to debut in the 2010 model year.
+Ford also planned to produce a gasoline-electric hybrid version of the Edge, to debut for the 2010 model year.
 The model was expected to use a new hybrid system from Ford, pairing an electric motor with a V6 engine.
 This hybrid version was later canceled.

 Facelift

 The updated Ford Edge was revealed at the 2010 Chicago Auto Show, with production starting on February 12, 2010, as a 2011 model.
 Exterior changes include a new front fascia, wheels, and a revised bumper, while the revamped interior features upgraded materials and capacitive touch controls in place of some conventional buttons and switches, which can also be seen on the second-generation Lincoln MKX.

+The 2011 Edge was the first vehicle to feature Ford Sync 2, or MyFord Touch, as an option (standard on Limited models).

 Engines offered for the updated first generation: a 2.0 L EcoBoost I4 engine, a 3.5 L Duratec with Ti-VCT making 285 hp and 253 lbft of torque, and the Sport model had the same 3.7 L Duratec engine as the 2011 Lincoln MKX with 305 hp and 280 lbft of torque.
 The turbocharger in the new 2.0-L engine is designed for 150,000 miles or 10 years.